wazuh/wazuh-documentation/source/installation-guide/elasticsearch/step-by-step.rst

 Next steps
 ----------

 Elasticsearch is now successfully installed and you can proceed with installing the Wazuh server.
-To perform this action, see the :ref:`Wazuh server <wazuh_server_step_by_step>` section.
+To perform this action, see the :ref:`wazuh_server_step_by_step` section.